Revolver: Design

 Compared to autoloading handguns, a revolver is often much simpler to operate and may have greater reliability.
 For example, should a semiautomatic pistol fail to fire, clearing the chamber requires manually cycling the action to remove the errant round, as cycling the action normally depends on the energy of a cartridge firing.
-With a revolver, this is not necessary as none of the energy for cycling the revolver comes from the firing of the cartridge, but is supplied by the user either through cocking the hammer or, in a double-action design, by just squeezing the trigger.
+With a revolver, this is not necessary as none of the energy for cycling the revolver comes from the firing of the cartridge, but is instead supplied by the user either through cocking the hammer or, in a double-action design, by just squeezing the trigger.
 Another significant advantage of revolvers is superior ergonomics, particularly for users with small hands.
 A revolver's grip does not hold a magazine, and it can be designed or customized much more than the grip of a typical semi-automatic.
 Partially because of these reasons, revolvers still hold significant market share as concealed carry and home-defense weapons.

-A revolver can be kept loaded and ready to fire without fatiguing any springs and is not very dependent on lubrication for proper firing.
+A revolver can be kept loaded and ready to fire without inducing creep any springs and is not very dependent on lubrication for proper firing.
 Additionally, in the case of double-action-only revolvers there is no risk of accidental discharge from dropping alone, as the hammer is cocked by the trigger pull.
 However, the revolver's clockwork-like internal parts are relatively delicate and can become misaligned after a severe impact, and its revolving cylinder can become jammed by excessive dirt or debris.

 Over the long period of development of the revolver, many calibers have been used.
 Some of these have proved more durable during periods of standardization and some have entered general public awareness.
-Among these are the .22 rimfire, a caliber popular for target shooting and teaching novice shooters; .38 Special and .357 Magnum, known for police use; the .44 Magnum, famous from Clint Eastwood's Dirty Harry films; and the .45 Colt, used in the Colt revolver of the Wild West.
+Among these are the .22 Long Rifle, a caliber popular for target shooting and teaching novice shooters; .38 Special and .357 Magnum, known for police use; the .44 Magnum, famous from Clint Eastwood's Dirty Harry films; and the .45 Colt, used in the Colt revolver of the Wild West.
 Introduced in 2003, the Smith & Wesson Model 500 is one of the most powerful revolvers, utilizing the .500 S&W Magnum cartridge.